 Aquamarine from Thanh Hoa Province, Vietnam

 Imperfect or dull stones can be heated to very high temperatures in which they can attain the beautiful sky-blue colour that everyone adores.
-I think it is a shame that most of the Aquamarines used as gemstones are actually heat treated and undisclosed to the buyer who think they are getting a top quality natural gemstone.
-Understandable that buyers want a quality gemstone, however if it is heat treated, then the dealer should have a moral obligation to disclose this to buyers.
+I think it is a shame that most of the Aquamarines used as gemstones are actually heat treated and undisclosed to the buyer who thinks they are getting a top-quality natural gemstone.
+Understandable that buyers want a quality gemstone, however, if it is heat treated, then the dealer should have a moral obligation to disclose this to buyers.

-Jequitinhonha valley in Minas Gerais, Brazil is major producer of Aquamarine, where it occurs in the areas of Araçuaí, Coronel Murta, Palmital, and Pedra Azul.
+Jequitinhonha valley in Minas Gerais, Brazil is a major producer of Aquamarine, which occurs in the areas of Araçuaí, Coronel Murta, Palmital, and Pedra Azul.
 Undoubtedly the most outstanding and largest crystals of Aquamarine come from Pakistan.
-A locality where an intensely coloured Aquamarine is found is Erongo, Namibia, specimens from this locality are high on collectors lists.
+A locality where an intensely coloured Aquamarine is found is Erongo, Namibia, specimens from this locality are high on collectors’ lists.

-I acquired this specimen from Greg at Blue Gems at the October 2013 Central Coast Gem Festival.
+I acquired this specimen from Greg at Blue Gems at the October 2013 Central Coast Gem Festival held at Mingara.

 Chemical Formula: Be3Al2SiO6

 Colour: Greenish-blue, light blue, sky blue, deep sky-blue

 Hardness: 3.5 – 4